alexnthnz/webhook/README.md

 Structured JSON logs are collected by Loki and can be queried in Grafana.

+### Delivery Logs

+All webhook delivery attempts are stored in the database and can be queried via:
+- API Gateway endpoints (`/api/v1/webhooks/{id}/logs`)
+- Direct database queries
+- Observability service gRPC APIs

 ## 🔐 Security Features

 - **Authentication**: JWT tokens with configurable expiration